 Cobb, J. E., 2000.
 An In-Shoe Laser Doppler Sensor for Assessing Plantar Blood Flow in the Diabetic Foot.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: